*Post was last updated on February 26, 2021

 #3: Disney World Guide Book

 There are many Disney guide books available.
 Amazon lists the Birnbaum’s guide as the best seller in this category, but I recommend the Unofficial Guides book that is authored by the same people who run the touringplans.com website I describe above.
-The Unofficial Guides book is entertaining to read and easy enough to navigate if you are simply looking for specific information.
+The Unofficial Guides book is entertaining to read and easy enough to navigate if you are looking for specific information.
 I especially appreciate their honest and detailed hotel reviews, dining recommendations, and ride descriptions.
 When I was planning a trip with my 8-year-old niece, it was very helpful at highlighting considerations when visiting Disney World with children.

 #4: Disney World Discount ticket sites

 You absolutely want to purchase your tickets before you arrive at the parks.
-Disney adds a $21.30 surcharge to all 3-day or more tickets sold at the gate.
+Disney adds a surcharge of more than $20 to all 3-day or more tickets sold at the gate.
 Additionally, time spent waiting in line to purchase tickets is time not spent in the parks.
 There are several sites that sell discounted park admission tickets.
-It is essential that if you purchase tickets from a reputable and authorized vendor.
+It is essential that you purchase tickets from a reputable and authorized vendor.
 Some of the most popular include: Undercover Tourist, Park Savers, Tripster (previously Reserve Orlando), and Maple Leaf Tickets.
 For our upcoming trip in January, I saved $132 by purchasing my tickets on Undercover Tourist instead of through the Disney site.

 Once you have your electronic tickets, you simply add the codes to your account at mydisneyexperience.com.
 You will want to do this ASAP so that you can make dining (180 days prior to the start of your trip) and FastPass+ (60 days prior to the start of your trip if you are staying on property and 30 days if you are not) reservations as soon as your window opens.
 Making these reservations at the exact moment your window opens is vital if you want a hard-to-get reservation such as Cinderella’s Royal Table, Be Our Guest, or Slinky Dog Dash.